dropwizard/dropwizard/docs/source/manual/core.rst

 .. highlight:: text

-The ``dropwizard-core`` module provides you with everything you'll need for most of your services.
+.. rubric:: The ``dropwizard-core`` module provides you with everything you'll need for most of your
+            services.

 It includes: